 ‘Jacob!’
 Grinda hissed as he wrenched out of her grasp and scurried over to their mother.

 A quiet curse from Mama.
 A baby’s mewl, quickly silenced.

 Everyone froze.
 Had they heard?
 Grinda’s ears rang as she listened out for sounds of discovery: a yell of triumph, an ominous silence, the thud of a heavy footstep.

 Nothing but more laughter and the sounds of pillaging.

 Grinda took a breath, shifted awkwardly.
 The stone floor was hard and the seats on either side dug into her knees.
 Sweat dripped down her back and under her arms.
 A big wet patch was forming where Billy cuddled into her chest.
 Too little space.
 Too little air.
 Her eyes flicked left and right, at Mama, then at the open door.
 There they lingered, gazing hard, as though she could will the barbarians away.
 A sudden thought: Where was Father Joel?
-She caught her breath at a rush of panic but gritted her teeth and shoved it way down.
+She caught her breath at a rush of panic, then gritted her teeth.
+Be strong.